rzh150030/group_project_2_Brainscape_clone/README.md

 ## Current Features
 ### Create and Deletion of Decks
 Logged in users are able to create their own deck of flashcards based on a single subject of computer science and fill them with questions and answers.
 Cards can be made through decks that the users own.
+Logged in users can create and delete their own decks but not other users.

 ### Create, Update, and Deletion of Cards
 Logged in users can create new cards as well as edit and delete existing cards in a deck.
 All cards are displayed in a single form and users can edit, create, or delete multiple cards on the form.
 This was accomplished through the development of a custom logic handling in the backend and formatting frontend data to be suitable for the backend logic.
 All CRUD functionality for cards was handled in the deck PATCH route.